Access to healthcare services for refugees and asylum seekers in Greece:

 Every refugee and asylum seeker in Greece has the right to free access to primary, secondary and tertiary health care.

-In case of emergency
+In case of an emergency

 If you are experiencing a medical emergency, and require immediate and urgent medical attention, you can access medical services at the Emergency Department of a hospital.
 To find out which hospital has an emergency department on duty and on which days, is provided here by the Ministry of Health.
-Please note that information in this link is only in Greek.
+Please note that the information in this link is only in Greek.

-In case of MEDICAL EMERGENCY you can call 166
+In case of MEDICAL EMERGENCY, you can call 166

 To book an appointment at a hospital